-The important thing to understand, however, is that Florida law does not allow a “Springing” or “Non-Durable” Power of Attorney.
+However, the critical thing to understand is that Florida law does not allow a “Springing” or “Non-Durable” Power of Attorney.
 A “Springing” or “Non-Durable” Power of Attorney would only go into effect when you are incapacitated.
 As Florida only allows for a Durable Power of Attorney, the Power of Attorney goes into place and is valid as soon as it is signed.
-So while it is an important document for avoiding Guardianship, it is also a scary one since your appointed agent may choose to use it, if they know about it and have access to it, before you are actually ready to give up financial control.
+So while it is an essential document for avoiding Guardianship, it is also a scary one since your appointed agent may choose to use it if they know about it and have access to it before you are ready to give up financial control.
 To mitigate this:

-A “Revocable Trust” is a document that spells out a plan for how your assets should be managed and used during life, during potential incapacity, and after death.
+A “Revocable Trust” is a document that outlines a plan for how your assets should be managed and used during life, during potential incapacity, and after death.
 “Revocable” means that it can be changed at any time.
-You can be Trustee of your own Revocable Trust until you are incapacitated or until you choose to resign.
+You can be the Trustee of your own Revocable Trust until you are incapacitated or until you choose to resign.
 So by having a Trust and having most of your assets in your Trust, you can keep control of your assets for as long as you are able to serve as Trustee.
-You can appoint a Successor Trustee who, like your agent under your Power of Attorney, should be a trusted person, but unlike in a Power of Attorney, a Successor Trustee will not have power until you are incapacitated.
+You can appoint a Successor Trustee who, like your agent under your Power of Attorney, should be a trusted person.
+But unlike in a Power of Attorney, a Successor Trustee will not have power until you are incapacitated.